 Mateo joined Watsi on November 22nd, 2016.
 Five years ago, Mateo joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Mateo's most recent donation traveled 8,500 miles to support Teresiah, a 55-year-old businesswoman from Kenya, to fund a thyroidectomy so she can finally feel herself again.
+Mateo's most recent donation traveled 8,200 miles to support Jane, a loving and hard-working mother from Philippines, to fund a thyroidectomy so she can finally feel herself again.

 Mateo has funded healthcare for 66 patients in 12 countries.